-The Basics of SIP
+Basics of SIP Trunking and SIP Gateway

-Session Initiation Protocol (SIP) software streamlines communication by connecting you to your endpoint over the Cloud.
-SIP trunks connect directly to your WiFi and allow you to send and receive calls, improve conference call functionality, and share media like images and video.
+Session Initiation Protocol (SIP) software streamlines communication by connecting you to your endpoint over the cloud.
+SIP trunks connect directly to your Wi-Fi and allow you to send and receive calls, improve conference call functionality, and share media like images and video.

 While traditional landline phones connected people via PRI phone lines, SIP allows for the PRI lines that make these work to be bypassed.
-This saves businesses money since the bills are much lower than traditional landline bills.
+This characteristic saves businesses money since the bills are much lower than traditional landline bills.
 It also is much more efficient because the connection is of a higher quality than PRI calls have.

 SIP is also scalable, which is perfect for growing businesses.
 If you realize that you need more or fewer SIP channels during one month than you did during the last, you can just log in and make the change.
-This isn’t the case for landlines since you would need to add lines or uninstall the full PRI system.
+This feature isn’t the case for landlines since you would need to add lines or uninstall the complete PRI system.